guysqr/release-machine-workshop/part-two.md

 ```

-        Looking for resources needed for deployment: Found!
+        Looking for resources needed for deployment: Not found.
+        Creating the required resources...
+        Successfully created!

                 Managed S3 bucket: aws-sam-cli-managed-default-samclisourcebucket-178onu6euafev
                 A different default S3 bucket can be set in samconfig.toml